Pradip Krishen

 Pradip Krishen (born 1949) is an Indian filmmaker, naturalist and environmentalist.
 He directed three films, Massey Sahib in 1985, In Which Annie Gives It Those Ones in 1989 and Electric Moon for Channel 4, UK in 1991.
 His films have won significant Indian and international awards.
 In Which Annie Gives It Those Ones acquired cult status in the years after it was made.

-In 1985, he married Arundhati Roy who also acted in his films.

 He subsequently gave up filmmaking, and since 1995, has worked as a naturalist and environmentalist.

 Education

 Pradip Krishen was born in New Delhi in 1949 and educated at Mayo College and St. Stephen's College, then at Balliol College, Oxford.
 He taught history at Ramjas College of University of Delhi, New Delhi.

 Career

 Film-making

 Before becoming a documentary filmmaker (Krishen made popular science documentaries).